 How We Decided

-To help narrow down to the above list of the best tablets, we ran these tablets through a series of usability tests, all the while cross-referencing their features to their price points.
+To help narrow down to the above list of the best tablets, we ran these tablets through a series of usability research, all the while cross-referencing their features to their price points.
 We wanted to make sure each product was easy to use, with responsive touchscreens, and powerful enough to load and run all of the latest apps and games.
 We looked at android tablets, and models by Amazon, Apple, and Windows.

 We also took a serious look at storage space, erring on the side of models that allowed for easy storage upgrades via MicroSD (up to 512GB.)
 Additionally, we made sure the WiFi was speedy and the Bluetooth was usable, along with taking a look at the front and rear cameras and internal batteries.
 To that end, we made sure each product would get you around a day of use on a single charge, within reason.